CenturyLinkCloud/PublicKB/Network/centurylink-cloud-guide-to-conect-to-aws-using-s2s-vpn.md

 * [Support](#support)

 ###  Overview
-This guide will walk through the different scenarios of connecting to an AWS environment using Site to Site VPN, inlcuding connecting to new VPC, existing VPC through console and using a basic CloudFormation template.
+This guide will walk through the different scenarios of connecting to an AWS environment using Site to Site VPN, including connecting to new VPC, existing VPC through console and using a basic CloudFormation template.

 ### Create a Site to Site VPN in CenturyLink Cloud